lihanrui2913/vmxkernel-os/README.md

-# TrashOS
+# VMXKERNEL-OS

 A stupidly simple OS written in Rust.
 Tons of crates are used.
+Based on TrashOS

 ### Build